invoiceninja/invoiceninja.github.io/source/docs/advanced-settings.md

 * **Localization** - Configure a custom localization for your clients in other countries/time zones, or using different languages, currencies, etc.

-* **Online Payments** - Change autobill, and over/under payment permissions for the group.
+* **Payment Settings** - Change autobill, and over/under payment permissions for the group.
 Configure payment gateways for the group.

 * **Task Settings** - Set specific task rate, and rule for presentation of tasks in the client portal, for the group.